awsdocs/aws-mobile-developer-guide/doc_source/how-to-storage.rst

    Integrate an Existing Bucket <how-to-integrate-an-existing-bucket>
    Transfer Files with TransferUtility <how-to-transfer-files-with-transfer-utility>
-   iOS: Use Presigned Urls to Access Files <how-to-ios-s3-presigned-urls>
+   iOS: Use Presigned URLs to Access Files <how-to-ios-s3-presigned-urls>
    iOS: Use Server-side Encryption <how-to-ios-s3-server-side-encryption>
    iOS: Use TransferManager <how-to-ios-s3-transfermanager>